cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 | ML-DSA-87  | TBD (requested assignment -50)     | CBOR Object Signing Algorithm for ML-DSA-87
 {: #cose-algorithms align="left" title="COSE algorithms for ML-DSA"}

-In accordance with Algorithm Key Pair Type section of this document, when present in AKP Keys the "pub" and "priv" parameters have the following additional constraints:
+In accordance with Algorithm Key Pair Type section of this document, ML-DSA key parameters have the following additional constraints:

 The "pub" parameter is the ML-DSA public key, as described in Section 5.3 of FIPS-204.